Loading IndicatorLoading Indicator

 Summary

-• The discussion is taking place as negotiations continue over the nuclear issue, the Strait of Hormuz and sanctions.
+• The discussions are taking place as negotiations continue over key issues including the nuclear issue, the Strait of Hormuz and sanctions.

-• With tensions in the Middle East persisting, whether the ceasefire is extended and whether negotiations advance are seen as key variables that will shape developments ahead.
+• With tensions in the Middle East continuing, whether the ceasefire is extended and whether negotiations make progress are likely to be key factors shaping the region's next phase.

 Forecast Trend Report by Period